camunda/camunda-docs/docs/components/modeler/bpmn/call-activities/call-activities.md

 ---
 id: call-activities
 title: "Call activities"
+description: "A call activity (or reusable subprocess) allows you to call and invoke another process as part of this process."
 ---

-A call activity (or reusable subprocess) allows to call/invoke another process as part of this process.
+A call activity (or reusable subprocess) allows you to call and invoke another process as part of this process.
 It's similar to an [embedded subprocess](../embedded-subprocesses/embedded-subprocesses.md), but the process is externalized (i.e. stored as separated BPMN) and can be invoked by different processes.

 ![call-activity](assets/call-activities-example.png)